Standard cutoff-based methods for detecting outliers with price relatives.

 - x

-A strictly positive numeric vector of price relatives.
+A numeric vector, usually of price relatives.
 These can be made with, e.g.,

-A numeric vector, or something that can be coerced into one, giving the upper and lower cutoffs for each element of
+A number giving the upper and lower cutoffs for each element of

-A numeric vector, or something that can be coerced into one, between 0 and 1 giving the scale factor for the median to establish the minimum dispersion between quartiles for each element of
+A number between 0 and 1 giving the scale factor for the median to establish the minimum dispersion between quartiles for each element of

-.
-The default does not set a minimum dispersion.
-Recycled to the same length asx
+x.
+The default does not set a minimum dispersion.- quantile_type, type

 See